LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 | / | division |
 | % | modulo |

+Built-in arithmetic operators perform mathematical computations.
+These operators take two operands and perform the indicated mathematical operation.
+Like their unary counterparts, these binary operators cause integer promotion on their operands.
+For example, adding two char operands will result in an int.

 ## Bitwise operators
 Bitwise operators modify variables considering the bit patterns that represent the values they store.